-- (A) On or after June 1, 2009, the HCA shall require any individual seeking employment with the agency to submit to a criminal history record check. - (B) The criminal history record check shall be conducted not more than 90 days prior to employment of the individual. - (C) The cost of such inquiry shall be paid by either the home care agency or the individual seeking employment. - (D) The HCA shall develop and implement policies and procedures regarding the employment of any individual who is convicted of a felony or misdemeanor to ensure that the individual does not pose a risk to the health, safety and welfare of the consumer.
+(A) Effective June 1, 2015, the HCA shall require any individual seeking employment with the agency to submit to a criminal history record check to ascertain whether the individual seeking employment has been convicted of a felony or misdemeanor, which felony or misdemeanor involves conduct that the agency determines could pose a risk to the health, safety or welfare of home care consumers.

+- (B) The criminal history record check shall, at a minimum, include a search of criminal history in the State of Colorado and be conducted not more than 90 days prior to employment of the individual. - (C) The cost of such inquiry shall be paid by either the home care agency or the individual seeking employment. - (D) In assessing whether to employ an applicant with a felony or misdemeanor conviction, the HCA shall consider the following factors: - (1) The history of convictions, pleas of guilty or no contest, - (2) The nature and seriousness of the crimes; - (3) The time that has elapsed since the conviction(s); - (4) Whether there are any mitigating circumstances; and - (5) The nature of the position for which the applicant would be employed. - (E) The HCA shall develop and implement policies and procedures regarding the employment of any individual who is convicted of a felony or misdemeanor to ensure that the individual does not pose a risk to the health, safety and welfare of the consumer.